COVID vaccine: EU to buy 300 million extra Moderna doses | DW | 17.02.2021

 The European Union has faced criticism for its vaccine purchasing strategy, amid concern that the vaccine rollout in member states has been relatively slow.

-The contract with Moderna is the second the EU has struck with the manufacturer and provides for an extra purchase of 150 million in 2021.
+The contract for the Moderna vaccine —which was approved in January — is the second the EU has struck with the manufacturer and provides for an extra purchase of 150 million in 2021.

 There is then the option to buy an additional 150 million in 2022 on behalf of all 27 EU member states.